schlawiner/fu-rpg-frei-und-universell/04-actions.md

-# Handeln
+# Etwas tun

-Bei FU arbeitest du mit deinen Mitspielerinnen zusammen, um spannende Geschichten über eure Figuren zu erzählen.
-Es geht nicht ums Gewinnen oder um den Wettbewerb mit irgendwem, sondern darum, dass alle Freude daran haben, die gemeinsame Geschichte zu gestalten.
+Bei FU erzählst du gemeinsam mit deinen Mitspielerinnen spannende Geschichten über eure Figuren.
+Es geht nicht ums Gewinnen oder um den Wettbewerb miteinander, sondern darum, dass alle Freude daran haben, die gemeinsame Geschichte zu entwickeln.

 <!-- In FU you and the other players work together to tell exciting stories about your characters.
 It is not about winning or even competing with anyone, but it is about everyone having fun while you create this col- laborative story.